Welcome back to Exodus Pt. 2. We are going to cover the ending of Ch. 15– to Ch. 31

-Aaron and Hur place a stone under Moses, so he can sit on it, and they each support his hands.
+Aaron and Hur place a stone under Moses so he can sit on it, and they each support his hands.
 One on the left to Moses, and one on the right.
 Joshua plows through, and the battle is won.
-Moses builds an alter with the name, “The Lord Is My Banner.”
+Moses builds an altar with the name, “The Lord Is My Banner.”

 How great is our God!